 "I don’t think we can be sure of anything at this point," Obama said after Secretary of State John Kerry, Russian Foreign Minister Sergey Lavrov and diplomats from Ukraine and Europe sealed their agreement after hours of talks in Geneva.

 The abruptly announced agreement, brokered by the West, provides no long-term guide for Ukraine’s future nor any guarantee that the crisis in eastern Ukraine will abate.
 But it eases international pressure both on Moscow and nervous European Union nations that depend on Russia for their energy.

 Reached after seven hours of negotiations, the deal requires all sides to refrain from violence, intimidation or provocative actions.
-It calls for disarming all illegally armed groups and returning to Ukrainian authorities control of buildings seized by pro-Russian separatists during protests.

 Officers of sinking South Korean ferry didn’t order immediate evacuation

 MOKPO, South Korea (AP) -- There was chaos and confusion on the bridge of a sinking ferry, with the captain first trying to stabilize the listing vessel before ordering its evacuation, a crewman said Thursday.

 By the time the order came, however, he said it had become impossible to help many of the passengers -- although the captain and a dozen crew members survived.